On Rigid Origami II: Quadrilateral Creased Papers: Discussion

-After finding all the sector angles of a large quadrilateral creased paper, the length of inner creases in a row and a column is adjustable, which can make a quadrilateral creased paper have various configuration.
+After finding all the sector angles of a large quadrilateral creased paper, the length of inner creases in a row and a column is adjustable.
 When plotting the creased paper based on a set of known sector angles, the length of inner creases should be adjusted to avoid intersection of inner creases at some points other than vertices.